Coogee - Clovelly

 Coogee - Clovelly's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows excellent results across Coogee-Clovelly, with very low prevalence of common health conditions across all age groups.
-The rate of private health cover is exceptionally high at approximately 81% of the total population (16,644 people), compared to 70.6% across Greater Sydney and a national average of 55.3%.
-The most common medical conditions in the area are asthma and mental health issues, affecting 6.2% and 6.1% of residents respectively, while 79.1% declare themselves completely clear of medical ailments compared to 76.0% across Greater Sydney.
+Health outcomes data for Coogee-Clovelly shows excellent results across all age groups, with very low prevalence of common health conditions.
+The rate of private health cover is exceptionally high at approximately 81% of the total population (16,644 people), compared to 70.6% in Greater Sydney and a national average of 55.3%.
+The most prevalent medical conditions are asthma and mental health issues, affecting 6.2% and 6.1% of residents respectively.

-As of 2021, 11.7% of residents are aged 65 and over (2,402 people), which is lower than the 15.1% in Greater Sydney.
-Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.
+A total of 79.1% of residents report being completely clear of medical ailments, compared to 76.0% in Greater Sydney.
+The area has 11.7% of residents aged 65 and over (2,402 people), lower than the 15.1% in Greater Sydney.
+Health outcomes among seniors are strong, broadly aligning with the general population's health profile.

 Frequently Asked Questions - Health